 All interrupt signals are OR'd together into a single pin at the ns_soc_ip interface.

 All interrupt signals are brought directly out to pins on ns_soc_ip from each NoC element source.

+The interrupt aggregation can be controlled by the following NocStudio Mesh Prop:

+mesh_prop single_interrupt_for_noc yes/no

+The default is set to yes, which will combine the interrupts into a single signal.

 Centralized Clock Crossing on the Links

-The centralized clock crossing on the links support is now available.
+Support for clock crossings on Noc links is now available.
+Previously all clock-domain crossings were done in noc bridges or routers.
+Now, for cases where it is desirable to have a clock-domain crossing on a noc link, either between two routers or between a bridge and a router, NocStudio will enable you to instantiate an asynchronous fifo on a link at a position you choose, and the clock crossing will occur there.
+This might be helpful, for instance, at the boundary between layout partitions, where the clocks must be kept internal to their respective partitions.

+NocStudio provides two ways to instantiate clock crossings on links.
+The first is using a link_prop:

+link_prop <link_name> domain_crosser_pos <position>

+For example, “link_prop R0.7S domain_crosser_pos 7” will place an asynchronous clock cross fifo on link R0.7S at position 7.
+The second way to create asynchronous crossings links is to use the following NocStudio command:

+create_async_crossers_between_groups

+This command will create asynchronous link clock-domain crossing fifos on all links that go between rtl groups defined in NocStudio.

+When either method is used, NocStudio will auto-configure the pre- and post-domain crossing pipeline depths and credits.

 Adding Pipeline Registers into the DEF file

 The DEF file now includes recommended placement information for pipeline registers.

-Variable Size Grid Support (IMG only?)
+Variable Size Grid Support

 The variable size grid support is now available.
 You can define the dimension of every column and row with different values.
 This gives the ability to model the floorplan more accurately.
+New commands to enable this feature are:

+set_row_height <Row no> <value>

+set_column_width <Column no> <value>

 Dynamic Priority Support for Isochronous Traffic

 The dynamic priority support for isocronous traffic is now available.
 This provides the capability for the priority to be dynamically changed for real time traffic such as audio or video traffic in order to meet the real time requirements.

-The NOC will support variable priority for each traffic class.
-Isochronous traffic can be added to a traffic class that is different from other traffic.
-This will guarantee separate virtual channels and avoid head of line blocking.
-NocStudio will allow two different priority levels to be set for each traffic class.
-The isochronous traffic will be given a low priority as the default, and will be given a high priority as the secondary priority.
-A new input will be added to ns_soc_ip that allows an external agent to change the priority of that entire traffic class.
-The signal will be sent to each router and bridge where that traffic class exists, and will change the priority from the default to the secondary value.
-This will allow a display engine to raise priority of the entire traffic class, letting it get highest priority within the network.
+Dynamic priority allows traffic classes to be specified with two priority levels.
+A side-band input will be created for each traffic class with alternative priority levels.
+The input will change the behavior of all bridges and routers to use the alternative priority.
+This will affect the behavior of all outstanding and new requests in that traffic class.

+One intended use of this feature is to support isochronous traffic classes, such as display traffic.
+Display traffic would be given its own traffic class and two priorities.
+It should be given a low priority as its default value.
+When the display engine starts falling behind in its data prefetching, it can change the dynamic priority select control to switch to the alternative priority, which should be set to a high priority.
+This will allow the traffic to start as low priority but switch to high priority as the real-time requirement approaches.

 Multi-Voltage Low Power Support

-The Multi-Voltage Low Power Support is now available.
-This enables the cability for a voltage crossing to be present between the host and the bridges of the NOC.
+The Multi-Voltage Low Power Support is now available, allowing a voltage crossing to be present between the host and the bridges of the NoC.

 Exposing Virtual Channels at the Slave Brige